-As stated in the previous section, 2017-2021 American Community Survey (ACS) data puts the number of LEP persons in the BACTS area at around 995, or 1.6% of the 63,821 total inhabitants of the BACTS urbanized area over the age of five years old.
-With a total LEP count below 1,000 and LEP percentage well under 5%, BACTS is not obligated to provide translated written documents under the Department of Justice's Safe Harbor provision, which mandates such translations for regions with populations above these thresholds.
+As stated in the previous section, 2018-2022 American Community Survey (ACS) data puts the total number of LEP persons in the BACTS area at around 1,029, or 1.27% of the 81,315 total inhabitants of the BACTS area over the age of five years old.
+While the total LEP count is above 1,000, the highest single language group identified as speaking another language at home and speaking English less than well is less than 350, in addition the total population is well below 5% of total population.
+BACTS is not obligated to provide translated written documents under the Department of Justice's Safe Harbor provision, which mandates such translations for regions with populations above these thresholds.
 However, BACTS is still required to provide oral language assistance when deemed necessary and reasonable, and to keep residents informed of their rights to these and any services regardless of English speaking ability.